When I first gave my life to Christ, I was desperate to find godly friends.

 And trust me when I say that NONE of us have it all together.
 But it is so reassuring when we finally all get together, and vent or rant about something, only to discover that we are not alone!

-When you find godly friends, who are invested and committed to living life with you, the energy it takes to maintain that friendship doesn’t drain you, it sustains you.
+When you find godly friends, who are invested in and committed to living life with you, the energy it takes to maintain that friendship doesn’t drain you, it sustains you.
 You don’t compare yourself to each other or grow jealous or envious of their blessings, you celebrate with them.
 And most importantly, you become a godly force that stands in faith together, overcomes battles and warfare together, and can help each other stay in line with the Word of Christ!

 When the tough times roll in, and my flesh grows weak, I can count on my godly friends to bring me back to Christ.
 I know that their encouragement and their love will remind of the deep security and love that I will always have in God.